 Run the script for your chosen board/configuration.

-artik053 for the ARTIK 053 Starter Kit.
-For your first run through, we suggest you use the
+build/configs/artik05X/README.md file.
+For your first run through, we suggest you use the configurations shown below.

-Building Tizen RT, complete with all your apps and code, is simpler than you might expect.
+Building Tizen RT, complete with all of your apps and code, is simpler than you might expect.

 You should compile the initialized configuration once, unmodified, to verify that it will build and run as expected.
 After that, you'll want to try coding changes to the files using your favorite editor.
 Wait until the next article so you'll have all the tools available.